zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/09-executing-post-upgrade-tasks.md

 # Executing Post-Upgrade Tasks

 Since you optimized your system for upgrading previously, after the upgrade is complete you must re-optimize it for production.
 In addition to your standard testing, you must also perform a couple of other steps to ensure everything is running as expected post-upgrade.
-Here's an overiew of post-upgrade tasks to complete the Liferay DXP 7.2 upgrade process.
+Here's an overview of post-upgrade tasks to complete the Liferay DXP 7.2 upgrade process.

 ## Review Database Configurations

 Prior to upgrading your Liferay database, you tuned it for upgrade (see [Tuning for the Data Upgrade](./04-tuning-for-the-data-upgrade.md)).
 Now that the upgrade is complete, restore the production database tuning you used previously.

-> **Note:** If you migrated from a sharded environment during your data upgrade, then must make more adjustments to your configurations to complete the transition to virtual instances.
+> **Note:** If you migrated from a sharded environment during your data upgrade, then you must make more adjustments to your configurations to complete the transition to virtual instances.
 See the [Upgrade and Update Properties](./97-upgrading-a-sharded-environment.md#Upgrade-and-Update-Properties) section for more information.

 ## Set Up Elasticsearch and Re-index Search Indexes